ameeraadam/Data-Engineer-Tech-Challenge-TAP/README.md

 Prepare a presentation to your project team on how you plan to design data infrastructure on the cloud for a company whose main business is in processing images.
 Your role is the `Tech Lead` for this project.

-The company has a web application which collects images uploaded by customers.
-The company also has a separate web application which provides a stream of images using a Kafka stream.
-The company’s software engineers have already some code written to process the images.
+The company has a web application which allows users to upload images to the cloud using an API.
+There is also a separate web application which hosts a Kafka stream that uploads images to the same cloud environment.
+This Kafka stream has to be managed by the company's engineers.

-The company would like to save processed images for a minimum of **7 days for archival purposes**.
-Ideally, the company would also want to be able to have some Business Intelligence (BI) on key statistics including number and type of images processed, and by which customers.
+Code has already been written by the company's software engineers to process the images.
+This code has to be hosted on the cloud.
+For archival purposes, the images and its metadata has to be stored in the cloud environment for 7 days, after which it has to be purged from the environment for compliance and privacy.
+The cloud environment should also host a Business Intelligence resource where the company's analysts can access and perform analytical computation on the data stored.

-Produce a system architecture diagram (e.g. Visio, Powerpoint) using any of the commercial cloud providers' ecosystem to explain your design.
-Please also indicate clearly if you have made any assumptions at any point.
+As a data engineer within the company, you are required to produce a system architecture diagram (Visio, PowerPoint, draw.io) depicting the end-to-end flow of the aforementioned pipeline.
+You may use any of the cloud providers (e.g. AWS, Azure, GCP) to host the environment.
+The architecture should specifically address the requirements/concerns above.

-Share about the `pros` and `cons` of your design to justify the decisions you have made.
+Do indicate any assumptions you have made regarding the architecture.
+You are required to provide a detailed explanation on the diagram.

 ## Section 4: Charts and APIs